p-wegner/coding-aider/src/main/kotlin/de/andrena/codingaider/command/command.md

   - `deactivateRepoMap`: If true, disables the repository mapping feature.
   - `editFormat`: Specifies the format for edit instructions (e.g., "diff").
   - `projectPath`: The path to the project.
-  - `useDockerAider`: Optional boolean to indicate if Docker Aider should be used.
+  - `options`: Contains optional parameters for the command, including whether to disable presentation of changes.
   - `structuredMode`: If true, enables structured mode.

+### CommandOptions
+- **Purpose**: Represents the optional parameters for the Aider command.
+- **Properties**:
+  - `disablePresentation`: If true, disables the presentation of changes after command execution.
+  - `useDockerAider`: If true, uses the Docker Aider image ignoring the settings.
+  - `commitHashToCompareWith`: If not null, compares the changes with the specified commit hash.
+  - `autoCloseDelay`: If not null, sets the auto close delay for the markdown dialog.

 ## Dependencies
 This module relies on the Kotlin standard library and is designed to work within the Aider application framework.
-The `FileData` and `CommandData` classes are used throughout the application to manage command execution.
+The `FileData`, `CommandData`, and `CommandOptions` classes are used throughout the application to manage command execution.

 ## Data Flow
 The `CommandData` class aggregates multiple `FileData` instances, allowing commands to be executed on multiple files simultaneously.
 The data flows from user input through the command interface, where it is processed and executed based on the properties defined in these classes.